dhis2/ui-core/README.md

 the conventional commit format, since that is what is used to automatically determine the next version.

+**Never push straight to master, always go through a PR!**

 ## FAQ

 #### How to avoid a global style rule from affecting a ui-core component?

-The best practice is that each component has styles which are scoped to that component to avoid style rules that leak out from one component and bleeds into another component.
+The best practice is that each component has styles that are scoped to that component to avoid style rules that leak out from one component and bleeds into another component.